chbrown/scripts/README.md

 If you want to run a stream of JSON through a file without having to handle the JSON conversion on each side, try [jsed](https://github.com/chbrown/jsed), which was spun out of this script.

-# json2yaml

-YAML is a superset of JSON, so there are lots of ways to convert JSON to YAML.
-I say, one is better than none.

-    json2yaml < package.json
-    > name: scripts
-    > version: 0.2.0
-    > description: Handy scripts
-    > keywords:
-    >   - scripts
-    > ...

 # launch

 Simply grep for a Mac LaunchAgent that matches the given argument, and start it.
 Easy way to have databases around but not always use them when not developing.